pharmpy/pharmpy/docs/covsearch.rst

         ...
     )

-The `MFL` also provides additional features such as automatic or manual symbols.
+The `MFL` also provides additional features such as automatically- or manually-defined symbols.
 For instance the example above can be rewritten as

 .. pharmpy-code::